fail to prepare, prepare to fail.

 Practising your answers to these key interview questions will stand you in good stead come interview time.

 1. why do you want to work here?

-It’s an oldie but a goodie.
-This key question gives candidates the chance to prove they’ve done their research in the lead up to the interview.
+It's an oldie but a goodie.
+This fundamental question gives candidates the chance to prove they've done their research in the lead-up to the interview.

-You should have read about the early learning centre’s goals and values on its own website, and be able to talk about why the way they work not only appeals to you, but is aligned with your own aspirations.
+You should have read about the early learning centre's goals and values on its website and be able to talk about why the way they work not only appeals to you but is aligned with your aspirations.

 2. can you tell me about a successful behaviour management strategy you have used in the past?

-Employers want to hear about how a candidate has been agile in their career to date.
+Employers want to hear about how a candidate has been agile in their career.
 Which tactics worked?
-Which ones didn’t, and why?
+Which ones didn't, and why?
 Articulate your key learnings from each of your experiences.

 If you can take it a step further and demonstrate how you've linked learning to the community in which students and children live, as well as current trends and technologies, you'll be ahead of the pack.

 3. how do you strive to inspire children?